Skip down to main content

 • Where using the term ‘Socio-Legal Studies’ in the body of your submission, please capitalise each word.

 • The editors will not approve posts in advance of seeing the text.
 Please do not send abstracts, as we will not be able to tell from an abstract whether your post complies with the Blog’s submission guidelines.
-If you are unsure whether a topic is suitable for the blog, please email us on the address below.
+If you are unsure whether a topic is suitable for the blog, please email us at the address below.
 An indication that a topic may be suitable does not amount to advance acceptance of the post.

-• We endeavour to respond quickly to submissions and you can anticipate an initial email confirming receipt upon your submission.
+• We endeavour to respond quickly to submissions, and you can anticipate an initial email confirming receipt upon your submission.
 A member of the Editorial Board will then be in touch with you about your submission within three weeks.

 • If the Editors consider that your post has potential to be published, but is not currently of the required standard, then we will send back your work with editorial suggestions in tracked changes.
 This does not amount to acceptance of the post, and the Editorial Board may decide, upon seeing revisions, that the submission is not suitable for publication on the Frontiers of Socio-Legal Studies Blog.